wkumari/draft-wkumari-dnsop-alt-tld/README.md

        information may be useful for support or debugging purposes.

-   7. DNS Registries/Registrars MUST NOT grant requests to register "alt" names in the normal way to any person or entity.
-These "alt" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.
+   7. DNS Registries/Registrars MUST NOT grant requests to register ".alt" names in the normal way to any person or entity.
+These ".alt" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.

+   [ Ed note: The above list (esp.
+4 and 5) was changed between version -07 and -08, and instruction to add .ALT to the "Locally Served Zones" registry was removed.
+This was in response to discussions in the DNSOP Interim Meeting (2017-02) and discussions on the DNSOP list on "correct" behavior of leaking .alt queries and the interaction with DNSSEC.
+This topic generated in excess of 160 dense emails, but the summary was that that A: these are not DNS names (similar to .onion), and B: a delegation would need to be inserted in the ICANN/ IANA root zone in order to avoid SERVFAIL responses if this were added to "Locally Served".
+The consensus was that it is better to not request adding this to Locally Served (and so avoiding having to ask ICANN to create a process to create a "TLD" for the purposes of insecure delegation. ]

+5. Privacy Considerations

+   This document reserves ALT to be used to indicate that a name is not a DNS name, and so should not attempt to be resolved using the DNS.
+   Unfortunately, these queries will undoubtedly leak into the DNS - for example, a user may receive an email containing a hostname which should be resolved using a specific resolution context (implemented by a specific application or resolution mechanism).
+If the user does not have that particular application installed (and their stub resolver library has not been updated to ignore queries for names ending in .alt), it is likely that this will instead be resolved using the DNS.
+This DNS query will likely be sent to the configured iterative resolver.
+If this resolver does not have a cache entry for this name (or, if the resolver implements [I-D.ietf-dnsop-nsec-aggressiveuse], a entry for .alt) this query will likely be sent to the DNS root servers.
+This exposes the (leaked) query name to the operator of the resolver, the operator of the queried DNS root server, and anyone watching queries along the path.

+Kumari & Sullivan        Expires August 25, 2017                [Page 6]

+Internet-Draft               Reserve ALT TLD               February 2017

-5. Security Considerations
+6. Security Considerations

    One of the motivations for the creation of the .alt pseudo-TLD is that unmanaged labels in the managed root name space are subject to unexpected takeover.
 This could occur if the manager of the root name space decides to delegate the unmanaged label.
-Another motivation for implementing the .alt namespace to increase user privacy for those who do use alternate name resolution systems; it would limit how far these queries leak (e.g if used on a system which does not implement the alternate resolution system).

-   The unmanaged and "registration not required" nature of labels beneath .alt provides the opportunity for an attacker to re-use the
+   The unmanaged and "registration not required" nature of labels beneath .alt provides the opportunity for an attacker to re-use the chosen label and thereby possibly compromise applications dependent on the special host name.

-Kumari & Sullivan        Expires August 5, 2017                 [Page 6]

-Internet-Draft               Reserve ALT TLD               February 2017

-   chosen label and thereby possibly compromise applications dependent on the special host name.

-6. Acknowledgements
+7. Acknowledgements

-   We would also like to thank Joe Abley, Mark Andrews, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Cake, David Conrad, Patrik Faltstrom, Olafur Gudmundsson, Bob Harold, Paul Hoffman, Joel Jaeggli, Ted Lemon, Edward Lewis, George Michaelson, Ed Pascoe, Arturo Servin, and Paul Vixie for feedback.
+   We would also like to thank Joe Abley, Mark Andrews, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Cake, David Conrad, Patrik Faltstrom, Olafur Gudmundsson, Bob Harold, Paul Hoffman, Joel Jaeggli, Ted Lemon, Edward Lewis, George Michaelson, Ed Pascoe, Arturo Servin, Paul Vixie, Suzanne Woolf for feedback.

    Christian Grothoff was also very helpful.

-7. References
+8. References

-7.1.
+8.1.
 Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",
               STD 13, RFC 1034, DOI 10.17487/RFC1034, November 1987,